amonell/PlantMERFISH/README.md

 - The Merging_MERFISH_Objects.ipynb notebook takes a dataset containing scRNA-seq data, in this case, a 10x multiome dataset, and integrates it with a MERFISH dataset.
 This means that a joint UMAP is calculated, and both categorical and continuous observations from the reference dataset are transferred to the MERFISH Anndata.

+- load_obj.R can be used to convert a Seurat experiment object to a Scanpy Anndata object.

 -
 # Requirements
 This code was developed using Python version 3.10.4.
 You can find the required Python packages in the requirements.txt file.